 Not all SBOMs address this problem, but those that can contain associative links to EBOMs.
 An associative link is a connection (usually through a product lifecycle management system) between a part file in an SBOM and an identical (or nearly identical) file in an EBOM.
 You create these links by transforming EBOMs into SBOMs.

 Without getting into the technical details, associative links allow you to automatically update part catalogs or trigger a notification workflow whenever product developers make changes to parts.
 That means if your catalogs are accessible online, they’ll contain the latest parts data.
+The Windchill Service Parts module has this capability.

 What sort of parts information issues is your company facing?
 Do you think an SBOM would solve those problems?
 The checklist below lists six criteria for choosing a service information management solution: